wallyt/DataCourseProject/README.md

 4. Labels the data set with descriptive variable names
 5. Creates and writes a tidy data set that shows the average (mean) of each variable for each activity

-Before running, read the accompanying [codebook](https://github.com/wallyt/DataCourseProject/blob/master/Codebook.md).
+Before running, make sure you read the accompanying [code book](https://github.com/wallyt/DataCourseProject/blob/master/Codebook.md).

-## Modifications
+## Code Modifications
-Note that the UCI HAR data set should be unzipped into the working directory where run_analysis is located and that line 16 should be changed to your working directory before running.
+Note that the UCI HAR data set should be unzipped into the working directory where run_analysis.R is located and that line 29 should be changed to this working directory before running.